Aims and Scope

-All articles submitted to this journal are peer-reviewed.
-The AMS has a single blind peer-review process in which the reviewers know who the authors of the manuscript are, but the authors do not have access to the information on who the peer reviewers are.
+All articles appearing in this journal are peer reviewed by external reviewers.
+Editors may reject papers without external review that are not suitable for publication in the journal due to reasons such as subject matter or clear weaknesses in scientific content or presentation style.
+Journal of the AMS has a single-anonymous peer-review process in which the reviewers know who the authors of the manuscript are, but the authors do not have access to the information on who the peer reviewers are.
+Questions about the initial submission process should be directed to firstname.lastname@example.org.

 Information can be found on the journal's Submission for Peer Review page.